 The Company, being resident in Mauritius, is liable to income tax in Mauritius on its chargeable income at the rate of 15%.
 The Company has received its Category 1 Global Business Licence ("GBL1") before 16th October 2017 and is grandfathered under the provisions of the Finance (Miscellaneous Provisions) Act 2018 ("FA 2018").
-As from 1st July 2021, the Company's GBL1 licence will be automatically converted to a Global Business Licence ("GBL").
-The Company will therefore operate under the current tax regime up to 30th June 2021.
+As from 1st July 2021, the Company's GBL1 licence has automatically converted to a Global Business Licence ("GBL").